 Is your Business starved of capital?

 Running a business has its challenges and cash flow problem is one of them.
-That's why web sites where you can buy car insurance with monthly payments and low deposits are so successful!
+That's why web sites where you can buy car insurance with monthly payments and low deposits and, for those who have problems buying car insurance for a whole year, short term car insurance are so successful!
 Even with an enterprise that rakes in significant profits, sometimes it can be difficult to put together the necessary cash needed for operations.
 There are various solutions to consider when dealing with cash flow problems, such as invoice factoring.
 Companies use invoice factoring by selling their invoices (account receivables) to stabilise cash flow.
 Essentially, an invoice is converted into capital.
 Note that factoring your invoices does not pass as a loan.
 An invoice means that you have not received payment yet from your customers since it is just a promise.
 What you do is sell that promise to a factoring company at a discount rate.

 How it Works

 Invoice factoring applies to enterprises that conduct business with other companies (BSB) or with a government (B2G).
 If your entity deals with consumer invoices, then this option is not suitable.
 Invoice factoring offers an advantage when you are in need of a short-term loan.
 Business operations can shift instantly and even when you thought there were sufficient contingencies, you find yourself in need of a loan.
 Take this example; your company provides internet service to another company, and the invoice is £ 15,000 due in 30 days.
 However, payday approaches and you realise there is a shortage of cash.
 So, you go to a factoring company to sell the £15,000 invoice.
 The discount is maybe 4%, so that is a fee of £600.
 Upon evaluation, the factoring company agrees to advance 80% and that means you get £11,520.
 Then the rest is paid out once the invoice clears.
 With the advance, you can cover the shortage and pay your salaries without a problem.